Medical and Healthcare Social Workers

-Some medical and health social workers earn certificates by taking a course sequence in a particular branch of health, for example, HIV and AIDS.
+Some medical or hospital social workers earn certificates by taking a course sequence in a particular branch of health, for example, HIV and AIDS or gerontology.

-Medical and Health Social Worker Licensing and Certification
+Medical and Hospital Social Worker Licensing and Certification

-Master’s level social workers are licensed in all U.S. jurisdictions.
-The process includes taking one or more licensing exams through the Association of Social Work Boards.
-To achieve the highest level of licensing, a social worker must spend a period of time, usually two to three years, working under supervision.
+Most medical or hospital social work positions will require licensure.
+The process includes taking one or more licensing exams through the Association of Social Work Boards and application to the State Board of Social Work.
+To achieve the clincial level of licensing, a social worker must spend a period of time, usually two to three years, working under supervision.
 A supervisor will offer consultation and may ultimately have the responsibility of making a recommendation for licensure.

 Some medical and health social workers opt for additional voluntary certifications to show off their expertise in a particular specialty.
 The National Association of Social Workers offers the Certified Social Worker in Health Care (C-SWHC).
 Click Here to learn more about the C-SWHC Certification process and requirements.
 This is awarded to professionals who have two years of relevant post-master supervised experience and have done 20 contact hours of continuing education.

-Medical and Health Social Worker Salary and Career Outlook
+Medical and Hospital Social Worker Salary and Career Outlook

 The BLS reports a median salary of $48,620 for healthcare social workers (mean: $50,500).

 The Workforce Center of NASW has also conducted comprehensive salary surveys.
 These provide additional details about variables that affect salary.
 (Reported averages are slightly higher among NASW respondents.)